Timinator2000/Python-Programming-for-the-Humanities/Chapter 02/09 - final quiz.md

 # Quiz!

-In the final quiz of this chapter we will ask you to write the frequency distribution over the words in data/austen-emma.txt to the file data/austen-frequency-distribution.txt.
-We will give you some code to get you started
+In the final quiz of this chapter we will ask you to write the frequency distribution over the words in `data/austen-emma.txt` to the file `data/austen-frequency-distribution.txt`.
+We will give you some code to get you started:

 ```python runnable
 # first open and read data/austen-emma.txt.
 Don't forget to close the infile